dan-leo/masters/thesis/v8/3_design.md

 ## Example Application

 An example application was built to test and understand NB-IoT.
 See schematic and board layout in Appendix \ref{appendix_SCH_BRD}.
 The board includes not just NB-IoT but also LTE Cat-M, GPRS/EDGE, SigFox, LoRa, and Dash7.
-Initally designed to compare LPWANs, it was decided to focus more purely on NB-IoT as there is a great deal of variance among UEs and LTE vendors already.
+Initally designed to compare LPWANs, it was decided to focus more purely on NB-IoT as there is a great deal of variability among UEs and LTE vendors already.

 Notable components include: